|Thu 27/4||Fri 28/4||Sat 29/4|

-The closest commercial airport to Courchevel is either Chambery or Lyon.
-Both Grenoble and Geneva are also viable options but transfer time can be over three hours during peak travel time.
+The closest commercial airport to Courchevel is either Chambery or Geneva.
+Both Grenoble and Lyon are also viable options but transfer time can be over three hours during peak travel time.
 Transfer times to most resorts in the Trois Vallee domain are roughly the same.
-There are no direct rail links and a tenuous air transport link, so we recommend you consider airport transfers for the best method of getting to and from the resort.
-Some visitors choose to hire a car, and there are facilities at all the airports.
-A number of Italian airports also offer transfers to Courchevel, but these should be avoided unless very cheap.
 Please note if you fly into one of the Italian airports you will have to travel through the Mt Blanc tunnel to get to Courchevel as all the mountain roads and passes are closed during the winter.
+Here are the closest Airports and the distances to Courchevel:

 Without a direct rail link public transport options are limited.
 There are some bus services that can get you to the resort.
 However, with many changes necessary, journey times can be lengthy.
 Below are some of the possible public transport links you could use: